 Gasoline and its vapors are highly flammable and explosive.
 Keep away from sparks, cigarettes, flames, or other sources of ignition.

-- Remove the fuel tank cap.
+- 1. Remove the fuel tank cap.

-- Fill the fuel tank carefully.
+- 2. Carefully fill the fuel tank.

-- Close the cap securely after refueling.
+- 3. Securely close the cap after filling the tank.
 Wipe up any spilled fuel.